Oswald the Lucky Rabbit: Comic books

 Oswald's first appearance in comics was in a series of comic strips titled Oswald the Rabbit, which ran from February 1935 to January 1936.
 They were drawn by Al Stahl and published by National Allied Publications.
-The comics were serialized on one page of the entirety of New Fun and the first issue of More Fun.
+The comics were serialized on one page of every issue of New Fun and the first issue of More Fun.

 Oswald's second run in comics began in Dell Comics' New Funnies, which ran from 1942 to 1962.
 Following the typical development seen in most new comics, the New Funnies stories slowly morphed the character in their own direction.

 At the start of the New Funnies feature, Oswald existed in a milieu reminiscent of Winnie-the-Pooh: he was portrayed as a live stuffed animal, living in a forest together with other anthropomorphized toys.
 These included Toby Bear, Maggie Lou the wooden doll, Hi-Yah Wahoo the turtle-faced Indian, and Woody Woodpecker—depicted as a mechanical doll filled with nuts and bolts (hence his "nutty" behavior).
 In 1944, with the addition of writer John Stanley, the stuffed animal motif was dropped, as were Maggie Lou, Woody, and Wahoo.
 Oswald and Toby became flesh and blood characters living as roommates in "Lantzville".
 Initially drawn by Dan Gormley, the series was later drawn by the likes of Dan Noonan and Lloyd White.

 In 1948, Toby adopted two orphan rabbits for Oswald to raise.
 Floyd and Lloyd, "Poppa Oswald's" new sons, stuck around; Toby was relegated to the sidelines, disappearing for good in 1953.
 Later stories focused on Oswald adventuring with his sons, seeking odd jobs, or simply protecting the boys from the likes of rabbit-eating Reddy Fox and (from 1961) con man Gabby Gator—a character adapted from contemporary Woody Woodpecker cartoon shorts.
 This era of Oswald comics typically featured the art of Jack Bradbury, known also for his Mickey Mouse work.

-After the assassination of John F. Kennedy, with the publishers not liking the name of the rabbit anymore, Oswald comics tended to be produced outside the United States, for example in Mexico, Italy, and Japan.
+After the assassination of John F. Kennedy by Lee Harvey Oswald, the name "Oswald" came to have negative connotations.

 He made brief appearances in the Woody Woodpecker comics series until it ended in the 1970s.
-Through the end of the 20th century, the foreign comics carried on the look and story style of the Dell Oswald stories.
+Through the end of the 20th century, the comics produced outside the U.S. carried on the look and story style of the Dell Oswald stories.

 In 2010, Oswald starred in the digi-comic series Epic Mickey: Tales of the Wasteland, a prequel to the Epic Mickey video game, sharing what the Wasteland was like before Mickey arrived there.

 In 2011, Oswald starred in the Norwegian Disney comic story "En magisk jul!", written by David Gerstein and drawn by Mark Kausler.
-It is based on and takes place in the times of the classic Oswald shorts from 1927–28.
+It is based on and takes place in the times of the classic Oswald shorts from 1927 to 1928.
 The story was later reprinted, as "Just Like Magic!", in the American Disney comic Walt Disney's Comics and Stories #726 (2015).